Data Driven Web Design: How to Build Better-Performing B2B Websites

 • Is the page loading too slowly? > Follow the site speed tips in the previous section.

 • Is the design pleasing and up-to-date? > If your design looks outdated, unappealing, or unprofessional, visitors may be less likely to stay on your site.
-As a result, it’s a good idea to periodically update your site to reflect current website design best practices for your industry and ensure that it is as user-friendly as possible.
+It’s a good idea to periodically update your site to reflect current website design best practices for your industry and ensure it's as user-friendly as possible.

 • Does the page include interruptive ads? > Visitors may be annoyed by pop-ups and leave.
 It may be a good idea to replace the pop-ups with less intrusive CTAs.